Tania-Troshchuk/your-dictionary-client/README.md

 In this project, you can run the following scripts:
 - **`npm run dev`**: This script runs the project in a development mood.
 - **`npm run build`**: This script compiles TypeScript using `tsc` and then uses Vite to build the frontend.
 It prepares the project for deployment.
-- **`npm run lint`**: Use this script to run ESLint on your project files.
+- **`npm run lint`**: Use this script to run ESLint on the project files.
 It checks TypeScript and TypeScript/React files for code quality and style issues.
 - **`npm run preview`**: Run this script to start a Vite preview server.
 This can be useful for testing the production build locally before deployment.
 - **`npm run prepare`**: This script is used for Husky, a Git hooks manager, to enforce code quality before commits.